MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 You can find sample libraries to read CDM schema documents in [TypeScript](https://github.com/Microsoft/CDM/tree/master/src) as well as sample libraries in [.NET](https://aka.ms/AA39f6f) and [Python](https://aka.ms/AA39n1b) to read/write model.json files.
 More libraries are coming soon; please add your requests/comments at the library location in the GitHub repository.

-## CDS for Apps
+## Common Data Service

-### How does the CDM relate to CDS for Apps
+### How does the CDM relate to Common Data Service

-CDS for Apps implements the CDM standard entities, such as Account and Contact.
+Common Data Service implements the CDM standard entities, such as Account and Contact.

-### How do I get all the standard entities in my CDS for Apps database
+### How do I get all the standard entities in my Common Data Service database

-Some standard entities in the CDM are built in to each CDS for Apps database.
+Some standard entities in the CDM are built in to each Common Data Service database.
 Other standard entities are installed as part of a solution, including first-party applications (such as Dynamics 365 Field Service) or [industry accelerators](industry-accelerators.md) (such as the Dynamics 365 Healthcare Accelerator).

 ## Azure Data Lake Gen2 Storage Preview